 As part of the communication process a series of meetings is held between the Property Manager and significant shareholders throughout the year.
 Directors are invited to attend these meetings and are available should shareholders request their attendance.
-All shareholders have at least twenty working days notice of the Annual General Meeting, at which all Directors and committee chairmen are introduced and available for questions.
+All shareholders have at least twenty working days' notice of the Annual General Meeting, at which questions can be raised.

-Throughout the year meetings are held with the Company's brokers and other corporate advisors to feed back information that they have gathered concerning shareholder opinion.
+Throughout the year meetings are held with the Company's brokers and other corporate advisors to feedback information that they have gathered concerning shareholder opinion.
 Significant topics raised at other meetings are communicated to the Board and discussed at subsequent Board meetings.